wermon/Playwright-search-products/README.md

 ## Configuration before run search:
 Open searched_products_data.json and configure the following properties:
 - search_products_list: list of case-insensitive RegExp texts for products search
 - search_till_date: your **local date** till wanna run the search
-- repeat_interval_ms: interval of repeating of the search
+- repeat_interval_ms: interval of repeating of the search in *milliseconds*
-- products_page_url: page url when products are searched
+- products_page_url: page url when products are searched like "https://example.com/"